How to Start a Non-Profit in BC: Registering Your Federal Nonprofit Corporation Extra-Provincially

 3. Submit the Extra-Provincial Registration Application

-- The application fee is typically around $100 CAD.
-You can pay this online when submitting your application.
+• Pay the application fee, typically around $100 CAD, online when submitting your application.

 4. Wait for Confirmation of Registration

-- You will receive a Certificate of Registration confirming that your nonprofit is now legally registered to operate in BC.
+• Once approved, you will receive a Certificate of Registration, confirming that your nonprofit is legally registered in BC.

-- Keep this certificate and all related documents for your records.
+• Retain this certificate and all related documents for future reference.

 Key Considerations for Extra-Provincial Registration